 It is required that PSEOP applicants provide ACT or SAT scores with their application.
 Include a copy of your ACT or SAT test results with your application.
 If you take the ACT or SAT after you submit your application, please mail, fax, or deliver your scores to the Dual Enrollment Programs office when you receive them.

 All applicants who submit completed application materials will receive written notice of their status shortly after they are reviewed.
 Approved applicants will be notified in writing of the next steps of the admission process and will receive written instructions to contact Kent State University.
-Newly accepted fall applicants must attend a mandatory new student orientation in August.
+Newly accepted PSEOP students are required to attend a mandatory new student orientation in August.